oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
-- Loaded the demo data
-- Loaded Age group data into AGE\_GROUP
-- Prepared data and loaded it into CUSTOMER\_SALES\_ANALYSIS
 - Created Analytic view CUSTOMER\_SALES\_ANALYSIS\_AV

 ## Task 1: Use Data Insights